sweko/git-sith-site/content/articles/bytebreach-2025-writeup.md

 **Result:** `HMDSECTCPSUDPTECMC`

-**Important gotcha:** When I first decrypted this, I (well, Claude) got confused because the result doesn't look like readable English.
+**Important gotcha:** When I first decrypted this, Claude got confused because the result doesn't look like readable English.
 But that's the point — it's a *password*, not a message.
 Passwords are supposed to look like gibberish.
 Don't second-guess a successful decryption just because the plaintext isn't a coherent sentence.

 ---